 Creating a Physical Product

-Creating a physical product is similar to creating a digital product, but with a few unique steps:
+Creating a physical product listing is similar to creating a digital product listing, except with a few unique steps.

-NOTE – All FDA-regulated products must be fulfilled from the United States, and can only be shipped to locations within the United States. - If your physical product is not a flat media product, use this link to schedule a 30 minute consultation with a business development manager as well as complete the Physical Product Submission Survey.
+NOTE: All FDA-regulated products must be fulfilled from the United States, and can only be shipped to locations within the United States.

 Fulfilling Orders